Hilton Head South Carolina, USA Travel Guide

 Hurricane season runs from June 1st to November 30th.
 Peak activity typically occurs from mid-August to late October.
 Monitor forecasts.

-Late Spring - Early Fall (April-Oct)
+Late Spring - Late September to early october (April-Oct)

 March, November